nitin42/Animated-Timeline/docs/Timeline.md

 # Timeline API

-Using the `Timeline` API, you can create interactive animations using loops, callbacks, promises, variables, timer APIs and animation lifecycle hooks.
+Using the `Timeline` API, you can create interactive animations with loops, callbacks, promises, variables, timer APIs and animation lifecycle hooks.

 To animate an element using the `Timeline` API, you will need to specify properties for **timing model** like `duration`, `delay`, `iterations` and **animation model** like `transform`, `color`, `opacity` etc. You can read more about the timing and animation properties [here.](./properties.md)